 Is the ProtonVPN free plan safe to use?

 The free plan is useful for testing, but it comes with limitations, including fewer servers and slower speeds.
 For stronger privacy protections and better performance, a paid plan is recommended.
-Intune per app vpn ios
+In browser vpn chrome: the ultimate guide to using Chrome VPN extensions for privacy, security, and speed 2026

 What security features does ProtonVPN offer?